leynos/nixie/README.md

 `.gitignore` files are ignored.

 `--verbose` sets the `nixie.cli` logger to `INFO`, logging the exact `mermaid-cli` command for each diagram.
+By default, nixie launches Puppeteer with `--disable-setuid-sandbox`, `--disable-gpu`, and `--disable-dev-shm-usage` for reliable headless operation.
+Use `--no-sandbox` to also pass `--no-sandbox` to Chromium.

 When multiple files are provided, nixie prints markers that show where the output for each file starts and ends: